armcknight/mtg/README.md

         - [x] put it behind a local HTTP server so it doesn't have to be decoded on every invocation of the CLI
             - [ ] automatically start the HTTP server from `mtg-cli` if it's not already running?
             - [x] automate downloading bulk data dumps
+            - [ ] automatically determine if local data is out of date and automatically download a newer version of it before spinning up the HTTP server (or even while it's running if it's daemonized?)
     - [ ] personal notes and tags/keywords
 - Accept inputs from other scanner apps:
     - [ ] collectr